oddbird/oddleventy/content/blog/2024/testing-fastapi.md

 that use `get_db` will use our automatically rolled-back session instead of the real database, giving us predictable and isolated tests.

-Additionally, we can also use the `db` fixture to assert the application state after making requests to our endpoints:
+Additionally, we can use the `db` fixture to assert the application state after making requests to our endpoints:

 ```python
 # File: test_api.py